Luanda Science Center

 How long should I plan for?

-About 2–3 hours for exhibitions plus a planetarium session.
-With children, allow extra time for play zones.
+About 2 to 3 hours for exhibitions plus a planetarium session.
+With children, allow extra time for play areas.

 Best time to visit?

-Weekday mornings for fewer crowds and cooler temperatures.
+Weekday mornings are usually best for fewer crowds and cooler temperatures.

 Is photography allowed?

-Generally yes inside exhibition halls; follow on-site signs and staff guidance regarding flash.
+Generally yes inside exhibition halls, but follow on-site signs and staff guidance, especially regarding flash.

 Accessibility

-Most spaces are spacious and flat; lift access and climate control can vary by zone.
+Most spaces are spacious and flat, though lift access and climate control can vary by area.
 If step-free access is essential, call ahead.